Siddhant-K-code/CheckList/README.md

 A Checklist application which allows you add tasks and mark them done as soon as you finish them.

-# CheckList
-Live Demo Available on :https://siddhant-k-code.github.io/CheckList/
+Live Demo Available on: https://siddhant-k-code.github.io/CheckList/